nealrichardson/httptest/README.md

 * the DESCRIPTION file, where `testthat` is typically referenced under "Suggests"
 * tests/testthat.R, which may otherwise begin with `library(testthat)`.

 Then, you're ready to start using the tools that `httptest` provides.
-The section below outlines the package's main functions.
-See the test suite and help pages for usage examples.
+See `vignette("httptest")` for guidance on how to get started.

-When unit-testing code that communicates with another service, you need to make assertions about two different kinds of logic: (1) given some inputs, does my code make the correct request(s) to that service; and (2) does my code correctly handle the types of responses that that service can return?
-The contexts and expectation functions provided by this package help you to test both sides.
+Here's an overview of the package's main functions.

 ### Contexts